aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Sets the text vertical overflow type of the shape which contains text.
-[TextOverflowType](../../com.aspose.cells/textoverflowtype).
+See [TextOverflowType](../../com.aspose.cells/textoverflowtype).

 **Parameters:**
 | Parameter | Type | Description |